XPRNetwork/dex-bot/README.md

     // set to true in order to cancel all open orders when the bot shuts down "cancelOpenOrdersOnExit": false,

+    // Enable this to true if you want to place orders always one level above/below depends on buy/sell order for the executed orders
+    "gridPlacement": true,

     // strategy to be applied, marketmaker or gridbot "strategy": "gridBot",
     "marketMaker": {